 This topic and several other cultural differences are included in our transnational cross-cultural training.

-For productive global cooperation, you should be well acquainted with both direct and indirect forms of communication.
+For productive global cooperation, you should also be well acquainted with both direct and indirect forms of communication.
 To learn more, click the link!